LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-2/exercises/_index.md

 ## Getting Started

+**Due to the size of the dataset we are using, please use the Desktop version of Tableau Public for these exercises**

 1. Download this [Hotel Data Set](https://www.kaggle.com/jessemostipak/hotel-booking-demand).
 1. Open the downloaded dataset in Tableau Public.
+Then, click on Sheet 1 to begin the Extract Creation process.
 1. Create a new Tableau Public project to answer the below questions.
-1. You should have **8 worksheets** in your project by the time you complete the exercises.
+   - You should have **8 worksheets** in your project by the time you complete the exercises.
-1. For more context and information about the data collected, check out this [article about the data](https://www.sciencedirect.com/science/article/pii/S2352340918315191).
+   - For more context and information about the data collected, check out this [article about the data](https://www.sciencedirect.com/science/article/pii/S2352340918315191).

 ## Part A: Hierarchy

-1. What is the total number of adult hotel bookings according to the Reservation Status Date dimension?
+1. What is the total number of adult occupants for all hotel bookings organized by the Reservation Status Date dimension?

    1. Drill down to the Months level.

-1. What is the average daily rate by customer type for booking hotels compared to the arrival day of the month, week number, and year?
+1. What is the average daily rate (Adr) for hotel bookings by customer type compared by the arrival day of the month, week number, and year?

    1. Create a hierarchy using:

-      1. Arrival Day of the Month.
+      1. Arrival Date Day of Month.
-      1. Arrival Date of the Week Number.
+      1. Arrival Date Week Number.
+         - This field may auto import as a dimension.
+If it does, you will need to convert it to a Measure and change the Data Type to 'Number'
-      1. Arrival Date Year Measures.
+      1. Arrival Date Year.

 ## Part B: Filtering

-1. How many total adults and children booked hotel rooms between 2015-2017?
+1. How many total adult and child occupants were there for bookings between 2015-2017?

    1. Create a filter for “Arrival Date Year” using the either DD or Filter card.

-1. What countries had a total of 1,000 total adult hotel bookings in 2016?
+1. What countries had a total of 1,000 or more adult occupants for bookings in 2016?

    1. Hint: set the conditions of your filters.

 ## Part C: Grouping

-1. What months were the most popular for adult hotel bookings only in South America?
+1. What months had the most number of adult occupants for South American bookings?

    1. Create a group of South American countries and place the group on the shelf.

-1. Which country in South America had the highest number of adult hotel bookings total?
+1. Which country in South America had the highest number of adult occupants across all bookings?

 ## Part D: Sets